Bertelsmann: 1994–2000

-2001 to 2007
+2001–2007

 Under the leadership of Thomas Middelhoff, Bertelsmann increased its involvement in the Internet, whereby above all the investment in Napster received major media attention.
 The aim of the acquisition, among other things, was to stem the illegal spread of copyrighted material.
 In 2001, the service nonetheless had to be shut down due to legal disputes.
 Bertelsmann faced several claims for damages by the music industry.
 In order to finance additional growth of Bertelsmann, Thomas Middelhoff raised the idea of going public, which led to fundamental disagreement with the Mohn family.
 In 2002, Gunter Thielen became the new chairman and chief executive officer of Bertelsmann, and some members of the media viewed the change critically.

 A consolidation phase followed, in order to solve the problems with the core business.
 For example, Bertelsmann sold unprofitable e-commerce firms like the online shop of Barnes & Noble, among others.
 Gruner + Jahr sold the Berliner Zeitung, and the scientific publisher, BertelsmannSpringer, was spun off.
 In the 2003 financial year, Bertelsmann announced that it was investing its music business in a joint venture with Sony.
 Bertelsmann and Sony each owned half the shares.
 With this transaction, the stakeholders sought to respond to declining sales in the music market.
 In addition, Gunter Thielen initiated the buyback of the shares from Groupe Bruxelles Lambert, so that the Mohn family regained complete control of Bertelsmann from 2006.
 This measure was also financed with the sale of the music publishing business to Vivendi's Universal Music Publishing Group.
 During the tenure of Gunter Thielen, the number of employees at Bertelsmann exceeded 100,000 for the first time.